-Last week, I promised to show how marketing, enrollment, retention and asset management and development become especially important as schools begin to think about preparing for the coming school year.
+Last week I promised to show how asset management, retention, marketing, enrollment, and development become especially important as schools begin to think about preparing for the coming school year.

-All five aspects of advancement can have an effect on enrollment at this time of the year.
+Each of the four of five elements of advancement (Development, Marketing, Asset Management and Retention) can have an effect on the fifth element, Enrollment, at this time of the year.
 Not the enrollment for this current school year…but for next year, since parents are now starting to think about next year, if they haven’t already.
-Open houses are being scheduled.
-Entrance tests are happening for high schools.
-In Catholic Schools, planning for Catholic Schools Week is underway.
+School visits with parents of prospective students are happening in person as well as virtually, and entrance exams are being scheduled.
+In Catholic Schools, planning and promotion for another Catholic Schools Week is underway.

 Asset Management – Tuition management and fee billing services allow schools to practice good stewardship.
 Stewardship is using time, talent and treasure wisely for the glory of God.
 Let’s examine each one:

 - Talent – Staff members who are great at marketing and development can better use their time for these needed tasks than running to the bank everyday with a deposit.
-This doesn’t even touch upon the security offered through electronic funds transfer.
-There’s even a company out there now that registers checking account numbers.
+This doesn’t even touch upon the security offered through electronic funds transfer, and today, there’s a good chance that parents aren’t bringing checks to the school.
+There’s also a company which registers checking account numbers.
 Their slogan – “Register your checking account before someone else does.”
-Checks are quickly becoming an outmoded manner of payment…especially when one can pick up their iPhone, go to an app, and pay someone with an electronic funds transfer immediately.
-If you’re trying to keep your own financial information secure, remember that every time you write a check and give it to someone, you’re giving them your banking information, conveniently printed at the bottom of the check.
+Frankly, that scares me.
+Checks are quickly becoming an outmoded manner of payment…especially when one can pick up their “mobile device” (which is actually a handheld computer), go to an app, and pay someone with an electronic funds transfer immediately.
+If you’re trying to keep your own financial information secure, remember that every time you write a check and give it to someone, you’re giving them your banking account information, conveniently printed at the bottom of the check.
 And, can someone take a picture of those numbers with their cell phone today?
 You may already do it to deposit a check.

 - Treasure – The enrollment of a student in a faith-based school carries with it the responsibility for the parent to pay the tuition.
 At least for Catholic schools, the United States Conference of Catholic Bishops call the Catholic school a “privileged environment,” and with privileges come responsibilities.
 Adjust for hardships?
 Absolutely!
 But no tuition?
 Only if the school is a fully-funded ministry of the parish.
 What about governmental vouchers?
 Just remember, with government money comes government strings.